bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 50°
-- Overcast
+- Foggy
 - 97% humidity
 - 6 mph wind
-- 93% cloud cover
+- 92% cloud cover
 - 53 AQI 🟨
 - 0.06 inches of rain in the past 24 hours
 - 0.05 inches of rain expected in the next 48 hours